 All applicants will need to indicate the thesis advisor(s) they are interested in working with.
 We encourage applicants to contact these prospective advisors ahead of submitting their application to discuss the opportunities that may or may not be available in that laboratory.

-Please contact Craig McGowan if you have any questions regarding the graduate programs in biological sciences.
+Please contact Adam Jones if you have any questions regarding the graduate programs in biological sciences.

 Master of Science Degree

 The Master of Science (MS) degree, with options in biology or neuroscience, is a research degree requiring a thesis with a minimum of 30 semester credits.

 The Doctor of Philosophy (PhD) degree has options in biology, microbiology/molecular biology/biochemistry, or neuroscience.
 The PhD is a research degree requiring a thesis with a minimum of 78 semester credits.
 The credit totals for both degrees include credit for dissertation research.

 Research in the department is clustered in several focus areas, utilizing a variety of microorganism, plant, or animal models: Biomedicine, Cellular and Molecular Biology, Evolution and Ecology, and Neuroscience.